meettyj/HGMAE/README.md

 # HGMAE

-Code and data for Heterogeneous Graph Masked Autoencoders.
+This is the official repo for the AAAI'23 paper "[Heterogeneous Graph Masked Autoencoders](https://arxiv.org/abs/2208.09957)".

 ## How to Run the code